rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 > where the rotting corpses of past heroes are picked
 > apart, scavenged by hash-hungry parasites,
 > fighting, hashing, surviving,
-> until they become that rotting corpse they
+> until they become the rotting corpse they
-> so hungrily devour,
+> so hungrily devoured,
 > for it cannot be otherwise.

 The game theory of Bitcoin mining is quite